Dongaata (1997 film): Plot

-The film begins in a village where Subbalakshmi a naive woman endears her cousin Prakash Rao.
-Prakash Rao is brought forth by her father to knit him with Subbalakshmi.
+The film begins in a village where Subbalakshmi, a naive woman, endears her cousin Prakash Rao, and her father raises him to knit him with Subbalakshmi.
 Presently, he moves to the city for higher studies.
-Thereafter, he didn’t show up for her.
-Perturbed Subbalakshmi proceeds to the city by lying to her father that she is going on a tour.
-On her train journey, she is acquainted with a thief Raju who has stolen a diamond necklace that he hides in Subbalakshmi’s bag to sneak from Police.
+After that, he didn't show up for her.
+Perturbed, Subbalakshmi proceeds to the town by lying to her father and saying she is going on a tour.
+On her train journey, a thief, Raju, acquaints her, who has stolen a diamond necklace that he hides in Subbalakshmi's bag to sneak from the Police.

 ACP Vikram shadows Raju to recover the necklace.
-Besides, Raju follows Subbalakshmi like white on rice for the bag.
-Therein, he rescues her from several pitfalls and also supports her to find the whereabouts of Prakash Rao.
-During that time, Raju starts liking her but maintains silence because of her sweetheart towards her cousin.
-Anyhow, Subbalakshmi succeeds in locating Prakash Rao where she gets blindsided and collapses viewing Prakash Rao’s close intimacy with a tycoon Lavanya.
-In reality, Prakash Rao is a swindler who exploited Subbalakshmi to hit the top.
-Presently, he is behind Lavanya’s wealth.
+Besides, Raju follows Subbalakshmi as white on rice for the bag.
+Therein, he rescues her from several pitfalls and supports her in finding the whereabouts of Prakash Rao.
+During that time, Raju starts liking her but remains silent because of her sweetheart towards her cousin.
+Subbalakshmi finds Prakash Rao, where she gets blindsided and collapses, viewing Prakash Rao's close intimacy with a tycoon, Lavanya.
+Prakash Rao is a swindler who exploited Subbalakshmi to hit the top.
+Presently, he is behind Lavanya's wealth.
 At that point, Prakash Rao manipulates the situation, convinces Subbalakshmi, and sends her back when Raju again accompanies her.
-On the way, Subbalakshmi fortuitously meets Prakash Rao’s friend Prasad who reveals the diabolic shade of his friend.
-Being cognizant of it, Subbalakshmi tries to commit suicide when Raju bars her and words to rectify Prakash Rao.
+On the way, Subbalakshmi fortuitously meets Prakash Rao's friend Prasad, who reveals his friend's diabolic shade.
+Being conscious of it, Subbalakshmi tries to commit suicide when Raju bars her and words to rectify Prakash Rao.

-Right now, locating Prakash Rao, Raju & Subbalakshmi reaches Jaipur.
+Right now, Prakash Rao, Raju & Subbalakshmi have reached Jaipur.
 Herein, Raju turns her into a modern girl.
-At that juncture, he gets stunned to find the necklace in hands of Subbalakshmi which she has hidden to seek his help.
+At that juncture, he is stunned to find the necklace in Subbalakshmi's hands, which she has hidden to seek his help.
 Currently, they make a friendship with Lavanya that frightens Prakash Rao.
 Moreover, Raju develops a close bond with Lavanya.
-So, enranged Prakash Rao warns Subbalakshmi, accuses her character, and tries to kill her.
-However, she is saved by ACP Vikram when she handovers the necklace to him, pleads to quit Raju, and also expresses her present love towards Raju which she hesitated to reveal.
-Meanwhile, Lavanya necks out Prakash Rao being aware of his true face.
-So, he reaches Subbalakshmi trying to con her once again but she discards him and moves to her village.
-At last, Raju learns about Subbalakshmi’s love through ACP Vikram, rushes to the railway station, and confesses that he loves her too.
-Finally, the movie ends on a happy note with the union of Raju and Subbalakshmi.
+So, Prakash Rao warns Subbalakshmi, accuses her character, and tries to kill her.
+However, she is saved by ACP Vikram when she handovers the necklace to him, pleads to quit Raju, and expresses her present love towards Raju, which she hesitates to reveal.
+Meanwhile, Lavanya necks out Prakash Rao, aware of his true face.
+So, he reaches Subbalakshmi, trying to con her again, but she discards him and moves to her village.
+At last, Raju learns about Subbalakshmi's love through ACP Vikram, rushes to the railway station, and confesses that he loves her too.
+Finally, the movie ends on a happy note with the union of Raju & Subbalakshmi.